 Most of the Lamma Island seafood restaurants are cluttered along the seafront in either Yung Shue Wan or the smaller, and somewhat more intimate, Sok Kwu Wan.

-In general you will find an English menu can be rustled up, but, if not, just pick and point from the boxes of fresh fish and crustaceans stationed outside each restaurant.
+In general, you will find an English menu can be rustled up, but, if not, a pick and point from the boxes of fresh fish and crustaceans stationed outside each restaurant.
 Quality is so high on Lamma that you're unlikely to encounter a bad dish, but one of the top picks is Man Fung Seafood Restaurant on the main street in Yung Shue Wan.

 One of the big draws of Lamma is its fantastic hiking trails, and, while they're not the best in the region, combined with a beach stop and a glass of beer at one of the Lamma Island's small villages, it's an easy way to spend a day.

 The hike offers some great views over the island and, at either Yung Shue Wan or Sok Kwu Wan you can have a bite to eat and take the ferry back to Central.
-The hike should take just over an hour.Continue to 5 of 5 below.
+The hike should take just over an hour.

-Lo So Shing Beach on Lamma Island
+Lo So Shing Beach

-Lo So Shing Beach on Lamma island is one of the best beach breaks in Hong Kong.
+Lo So Shing Beach on Lamma Island is one of the best beach breaks in Hong Kong.
 Set in a small cove and banked by a thick fence of foliage, it feels like a hidden slice of peace and quiet.